flpp20191/NewStarT_Audit/README.md

 - **Database Connection Issues**: Ensure that your database server is running and that the credentials in the `.env` file are correct.
 - **Missing Packages**: If you encounter missing package errors, verify that your virtual environment is activated before running any commands.
-- **Excel File Upload Errors**: Ensure that the data in the Excel file is consistent, all required fields are filled, and all sheet names match the expected format (`Category`, `Recommendation`, `Question`, `RecommendationQuestion`).
-- **Email Sending Issues**: Verify your SMTP settings in the `.env` file and ensure that you have enabled access for less secure apps or set up an App Password if using Google SMTP.

 ## Contributing